robertorcosta/azure-docs.pt-br/articles/site-recovery/security-baseline.md

 ## <a name="incident-response"></a>Resposta a incidentes

-*Para obter mais informações, consulte o [benchmark de segurança do Azure: resposta a incidentes](../security/benchmarks/security-control-incident-response.md).*
+*Para obter mais informações, confira o [Azure Security Benchmark: resposta a incidentes](../security/benchmarks/security-control-incident-response.md).*

 ### <a name="101-create-an-incident-response-guide"></a>10.1: criar um guia de resposta a incidentes